bkeevil/arduino-mqtt/README.md

 }
 ```

-Subscriptions are best done by overriding `mqtt.initSession()`. initSession is called after a client connects to the server but no existing session could be re-established.
+Subscriptions are best done by overriding `mqtt.initSession()`. initSession is called after a client connects to the server but no existing session could be re-established:

 ```
 void MyMQTTClient::initSession() {